turingschool-examples/git-backtracking/README.md

 ```bash
 $ git diff branch_one branch_two
 ```
-With two branches as arguments, we can generate a patch compoaring the most recent commits on each branch
+With two branches as arguments, we can generate a patch comparing the most recent commits on each branch

 ### Reading Patches
 Even though we know how to generate patches, reading them can be a bit overwhelming.
 Let's take a deeper look at what these big outputs mean.

 ```bash